gmdking/asmongoldify/README.md

                 "sudo apt install python3-shutil"
             (Without quotes)
             Don't fret if some of these dont work, they are likely included with your python installation.
-        LINUX (ARCH BASED)
-            Pretend I put instructions here.
-Arch is gross.
-Fedora and debian better.
-If you're smart enough to use arch, but dont know how to install python packages, thats just a skill issue.

 3. Open .py executable
 	 Open a terminal/command prompt window, cd to the directory Asmongoldify is in, then run "python3 Asmongoldify.py" or "python Asmongoldify.py"